 Frames novella 'Snowman, Snowman' appeared in Nine New Zealand Novellas, edited by Peter Simpson (Reed, 2005).

 A new edition of Mona Minim and the Smell of the Sun was published in 2005 by Random House.
 The new edition won the 2006 Spectrum Print Design Award for Best Children's Book.
 Mona Minim was originally published in 1969.

 In 2006, The Goose Bath (2006), a posthumous poetry collection of 120 previously unpublished Janet Frame poems, was released.
 Edited by acclaimed New Zealand poet Bill Manhire, The Goose Bath later received the Montana Award for Poetry at the 2007 Montana New Zealand Book Awards.
 Judges’ convenor Dr Paul Millar commented on Frame’s use of inventive, imaginative and memorable language within the poems: ‘She steps lightly and precisely across the surface of the swamp of words…She is also highly original.’

 A gorgeous new combined edition of Scented Gardens for the Blind and The Adaptable Man was released in 2007 by Vintage, which is an imprint of Random House New Zealand.

 The Janet Frame Memorial Lecture was inaugurated in 2007 by the New Zealand Society of Authors.
 The annual lecture acts a literary ‘state of the nation’, overviewing and enhancing understanding of New Zealand writing and writers.
-In 2016, Dunedin-based author Philip Temple gave the lecture.

 In 2012, Penguin released a new collection of Frame's work entitled Gorse is Not People.
 The book contains 28 of Frame’s stories, half of which had never received prior publication.